-Improper installation, adjustment, alteration, service, or maintenance can cause injury or property damage.
-Refer to this manual.
-For assistance or additional information, consult a qualified installer or service agency.
+Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
+Installation and service must be performed by a licensed professional installer (or equivalent), service agency or the gas supplier.

 Do not store combustible materials, including gasoline and other flammable vapors and liquids, near the furnace, vent pipe, or warm air ducts.
 The homeowner should be cautioned that the furnace area must not be used as a broom closet or for any other storage purposes.
 Such uses may result in actions that could cause property damage, personal injury, or death.